 This gallery contains 9 photos.

-Improvements are currently being made at Lower Mill Estate Spa.
-The changing rooms and reception are being enlarged.
+Improvements were made at Lower Mill Estate Spa in 2017.
+The changing rooms and reception area have been greatly enlarged.

-Easter Friday – Saturday 1st April – Sunday 23rd April
+Easter Holidays – Thursday 29th March – Sunday 15th April

 Outdoor Pool Opening Dates